-- Ranked 22nd in the world by QS World University Rankings by Subject 2020, and 4th in the UK by The Times and Sunday Times Good University Guide 2021
+- Ranked 22nd in the world by QS World University Rankings by Subject 2021

 - Unparalleled research resources, including the Borthwick Institute for Archives, King's Manor Library, York Minster Library and the nearby British Library Document Supply Centre at Boston Spa

-- A number of prominent journals and book series are edited from the Department, including Studies in the Early Middle Ages, Shakespeare Quarterly, the Journal of Victorian Culture, and the Journal of Commonwealth Literature
+- A number of prominent journals and book series are edited from the Department, including Postmedieval, Renaissance Studies, the Journal of Commonwealth Literature, and ASAP Journal

 - Our PhD graduates have a superb record of going on to successful academic careers, or pursuing alternative career paths which make the most of their skills as researchers, writers, and critics

 Research in the Department is split into four schools covering Medieval, Renaissance, Eighteenth Century/Romantic and Modern time periods, though we welcome research that disrupts these period divides.
 We possess significant research expertise in the literature and language of other cultures, from ancient Greece to contemporary Pakistan, and our theoretical commitments take in everything from disability studies to theology, and from narrative studies to ecocriticism and animal studies.
 Our wide-ranging expertise encompasses the full array of genres, from drama, prose and poetry to film, television, Instapoetry, computer games and material culture.

 - A diverse programme of research seminars, conferences and public lectures from world-leading academics and writers, from within the department and across the globe

 - Dedicated research training for all research students, which includes planning and writing your thesis, using resources (both electronic and printed), handling research data, delivering conference presentations, preparing and submitting material for publication and career development